 - Share success.
 Sharing your success is a way of celebrating your wins as well as giving hope to others.
 Celebrate and share, you deserve it.

 - Mindful colouring.
-Colouring may seem like something for children but mindful colouring is one of the new ways to relax is and de-stress.
+Colouring may seem like something for children but mindful colouring is one of the new ways to relax and de-stress.

 - Forgive yourself.
-Empathise with yourself, accept what has happened in the past.
+Empathise with yourself, and accept what has happened in the past.
 Learn to let go, learn to forgive yourself and others.
 Understand that we all make mistakes.
 Consequently, when you forgive yourself and others you progress forward.

 - Say No. Say NO to always helping when you need time for YOU.
 Stop saying yes when really you should say no.

 - Do yoga.
-Yoga for the mind and body can be practised in only a few minutes a day or part of a fitness program.
+Yoga for the mind and body can be practised in only a few minutes a day or as part of a fitness program.

 - Accept praise.
 Receiving is not always easy.
 You show kindness to yourself when you accept a compliment.
 Like your successes, you deserve the praise.
 Draw on your successes and your compliments to help you in times of need.

 - Slow down.
 Yes, yes, yes, slow down to enjoy life.
-Live in the moment and do not stress to be everywhere at once, or do everything at once.
+Live in the moment and do not stress to be everywhere at once, or doing everything at once.
 Slow down and embrace life’s journey.